csells/go_router/README.md

 Not only is that error-prone, but the actual URI format of your app could change over time.
 Certainly redirection helps keep old URI formats working, but do you really want various versions of your location URIs lying willy-nilly around in your code?

+## Navigating to Named Routes
 The idea of named routes is to make it easy to navigate to a route w/o knowing or caring what the URI format is.
 You can add a unique name to your route using the `GoRoute.name` parameter:

 ```dart
 final _router = GoRouter(